vincentspinosa/Pong/README.md

 ## 🚀 Start the project

-Put the content of the certificates in their files (you will find their content in the 'env_transcendence' file).

-Then, replace GOOGLE_CLIENT_ID (in main.ts) by the value in 'env_transcendence'.

-Then, go to the root of the project and run:
+To start the project, go to the root of the project and run:

 make

 This command will:
 1. Check prerequisites (Docker, Docker Compose)
-2. Generate SSL certificates if needed
+2. Build the Front-End
-3. Build the Docker containers
+3. Build the Docker container
 4. Start the application

 ## 🌐 Access